 We anticipate that our most significant long-term liquidity and capital needs will relate to continued funding of operations, satellite development capital expenditures, launch capital expenditures, and ongoing investments in our Spectra AI platform and internal infrastructure that will enable us to scale the business efficiently and securely.
 We believe our current cash position, as well as a growing customer backlog, will be sufficient to cover forecasted capital needs and operating expenditures for the foreseeable future.
+We can also manage the timing for a large part of our capital expenditures, including the design, build, and launch of our new satellites currently under development, to provide us with additional flexibility to optimize our long-term liquidity requirements.
 Macroeconomic conditions and credit markets could also impact the availability and, or, the cost of potential future debt or equity financing.